ibm-build-lab/terraform-ibm-cloud-pak/examples/README.md

 For instructions to run these examples using IBM Schematics go [here](./Using_Schematics.md)

-For more information, refer [here](https://cloud.ibm.com/docs/schematics?topic=schematics-get-started-terraform).
+For more information on IBM Schematics, refer [here](https://cloud.ibm.com/docs/schematics?topic=schematics-get-started-terraform).

 ## Run using local Terraform Client